MAA-Contest-Tester/search/README.md

 Actions.
 It can be accessed at https://github.com/MAA-Contest-Tester/search/releases/download/dataset/data.json

-`data.json` contains a list of 17,000 problems from various short-answer and olympiad contests.
-Each entry on contains the following fields:
+`main.json` contains a list of 17,000 problems from various short-answer and olympiad contests.
+Each entry contains the following fields:

 - The source of the problem and its number (i.e. 2023 IMO 1),
 - A link to its source on C&P (e.g.